--Home visitors document the target child's health care provider on the database associated with Outcomes Project membership and also document connection to a medical home in the programs' quarterly report data spreadsheet.
-The information may also be listed on the participating families' Face Sheet located in their file.
+-Home visitors document the target child's health care provider on the database associated (DAISEY) Wisconsin Department of Children and Families grant and also document connection to a medical home in the programs' quarterly report data spreadsheet.
+Additionally, the information may be listed on the participating families' Face Sheet located in their file.

-7-2.
-A. Home visitors' role includes having conversations around immunizations and educating families regarding the importance of immunizing their children.
+A. Home visitors' role includes having conversations around immunizations and 7-2. educating families regarding the importance of immunizing their children.

 Home visitors routinely share topical, updated information with families about immunizations.
 Home visitors, parents and medical providers collaborate to ensure that children receive regular, timely immunizations.
 Exceptions are based on family beliefs or care provider's recommendation.
 Tracking of immunizations is to be completed by reviewing the child's immunization card or other communication from the child's medical provider or use of the Wisconsin Immunization Record Database.
 It is also acceptable, but not recommended, to verify immunization status through parental report.
-Immunization status is recorded within Outcomes Project's SPHERE database and in the program's quarterly report data spreadsheet.
+Immunization status is recorded within DAISEY database and in the program's quarterly report data spreadsheet.
 Follow up with parents when immunizations are missed is expected.